conduitl/csv_lesson/README.md

 ###Reading directories

+We don't want to have to hardcode file names in our program so let's find out how to read contents of a folder.
+We will use the File System function `readdirSync`.
+We write `var filenames = fs.readdirSync('data');`.
+We just have to tell this function the location of our folder in the parenthesis.
+We declare the variable `filenames` to store the value that `readdirSync` returns to us.

+Notice we've added two forward slashes `//` in front of the rest of the code.
+This turns it into comments that Node will not read.
+We've done this because we want to isolate the new function in our program and better understand how it works.

 <a name="l4"></a>__Listing 4 - Reading a directory__  | [return to top](#)
 ```
 const fs = require('fs');

 var filenames = fs.readdirSync('data');
 console.log(filenames);
+//var tx = fs.readFileSync('data/Texas_GregAbbott.csv', 'utf8');
+//var nm = fs.readFileSync('data/NewMexico_SusanaMartinez.csv', 'utf8');
+//
+//var consolidatedData = tx + nm;
+//fs.writeFileSync('output/consolidated.csv', consolidatedData);
+//console.log('File written to: ' + 'output/consolidated.csv');
 ```
 <a name="l5"></a>__Listing 5 - Understanding how directory names are stored__  | [return to top](#)
 ```